uhasker/getting-things-done-in-next-js/src/chapter1/12-packages.md

 > Don't be afraid of the `node_modules` directory.
 > There is no black magic there—`node_modules` simply contains the code of the dependencies you've installed.
-> In fact, we encourage you to browser through the `node_modules/lodash` directory and realize that it's just regular JavaScript code.
+> In fact, we encourage you to browse through the `node_modules/lodash` directory and realize that it's just regular JavaScript code.

 Let's now use `lodash` in our `index.js`: